A CASE STUDY ON SMARTPHONES GOT HACKED WITH SPYWARE

 Even smart people often fall prey to hackers.
 Not every hack is successful.
-The device safety, regular updates applied by the software companies, and overall good practice make a huge difference.
+The device safety, regular updates applied by the software companies, and overall good practice to make a tremendous difference.
 Staying alert can be a great tool against hackers.
-In this case study, we will describe how our client become a victim of smartphone hack and how we helped him kick the hacker out of his system.
+Here study, we will describe how our client become a victim of a smartphone hack and how we helped him kick the hacker out of his system.

-When we got hold of the device, our investigative scans found out the real reasons and place of origin of the hack.
+When we got hold of the device, our investigative scans found out the actual reasons and place of origin of the hack.

 The incident started with an app on a client’s smartphone.
 It injected some harmful script and opened a back door.
 And, using that back door, the hackers planted spyware into his device.

-We found that the spyware was quite powerful and didn’t intend to spy on just his device.
-It was meant to spread to corporate environments.
-His office or any other big organization was the real target.
+We found that the spyware was powerful and didn’t intend to spy on just his device.
+It spread to corporate environments.
+His office or any other big organization was the actual target.
 In case he didn’t suspect that nefarious goal of the spyware could have been successful.
 And he would have been an accomplice of a larger crime committed unwittingly.

 The spyware got access to all the built-in apps and functions.
 It started listening to his calls and recording them.
-It was also recording all his app usage history, WhatsApp messages and copying his photos, videos, and other stored documents.
+It was also recording all his app usage history, WhatsApp messages, and copying his photos, videos, and other stored documents.
 Sometimes the spyware opened the camera app to videotape his actions, movements, and events of the client’s life.
-Needless to say, it gained access to all of his GPS tracking data as well.
+It gained access to all of his GPS tracking data as well.
 Meaning, the people on the other end of the spyware could see his locations, where he went, how long he stayed in certain places, and what he did.
-With photos and videos if they wanted.
+With photos and videos, if they wanted.

 It was a great recipe for disaster and a potential online scam just waiting to happen.

-Luckily, the client noticed that his phone is acting somewhat weird.
-It had been slowing down without any apparent cause.
+Luckily, the client noticed his phone was acting somewhat weird.
+It had been slowing down with no apparent cause.
 Turning on the mobile data services and using a lot of data when it shouldn’t have.
 And the phone was heating up for seemingly no reason at all.
 He tried cleaner apps to speed up his phone, to clean the RAM a little, etc. But of course, it did not help.
-The phone had not been faster nor the data drain had stopped.
+The phone had not been faster, nor the data drain had stopped.

 When we got it, we found out that the spyware had been running its malicious operation unhindered.

-After taking care of every point of probable vulnerability, we proceeded to secure the phone against further attacks.
+After taking care of every point of probable vulnerability, we secured the phone against further attacks.

-Hackers tend to exploit it by accessing a system or network and you start to encounter various issues with your OS.
-Battery dying on you frequently, system lagging, unwanted applications running in the background are just some of the symptoms.
-If you notice these kind of unusual activities with your device or understand that your smartphone got hacked with spyware , don’t be late.
-TechForing is just few clicks away.
+Hackers exploit it by accessing a system or network and you encounter various issues with your OS.
+Battery dying on you frequently.
+System lagging, unwanted applications running in the background are just some symptoms.
+If you notice these kinds of unusual activities with your device or understand that your smartphone got hacked with spyware, don’t be late.
+TechForing is just a few clicks away.

 LEARN WITH PROFESSIONALS TO SECURE YOUR PERSONAL DIGITAL SPACE